BestTimesToVisit.com Logo

 transport

 Embrace the 'jeep-boat-jeep' for a scenic and efficient transfer between La Fortuna and Monteverde.
-This popular route involves a taxi to Lake Arenal, a boat across, and another taxi up to Monteverde, often saving you time and hassle compared to driving the whole way.
+This popular shuttle service combines a taxi ride, a boat trip across Lake Arenal, and another taxi up the mountain, often saving you time and hassle compared to driving the rough roads yourself.
+Book this in advance through your hotel or a local tour operator.

 money